-Mr. Boateng has been a trustee of the TC Funds since 2019.
+Mr. Boateng has been a TC Board Member since 2019.
 Since 2007, Mr. Boateng has served as the Chief Investment Officer for Casey Family Programs.
 He was previously Director of U.S. Pension Plans for Johnson & Johnson from 2002-2006.
-Mr. Boateng is a board member of the Lumina Foundation and Waterside School, an emeritus board member of Year Up Puget Sound, member of the Investment Advisory Committee and former chair for the Seattle City Employees' Retirement System, and an investment committee member for The Seattle Foundation.
-Mr. Boateng previously served on the Board of Trustees for the College Retirement Equities Fund from 2018 to 2023 and on the Management Committee for TIAA Separate Account VA-1 from 2019 to 2023.
+Mr. Boateng is a board member of the Lumina Foundation and Waterside School, an emeritus board member of Year Up Puget Sound, member of the Investment Advisory Committee and former Chair for the Seattle City Employees' Retirement System, and an investment committee member for The Seattle Foundation.
+Mr. Boateng previously served on the Board of Trustees for the College Retirement Equities Fund

+(2018-2023) and on the Management Committee for TIAA Separate Account VA-1 (2019-2023).
 Mr. Boateng received a B.S. from the University of Ghana and an M.B.A. from the University of California, Los Angeles.
 Mr. Boateng joined the Board in 2024.